-Another key financial performance indicator is staffing costs as a percentage of total income.
-For 2020-21 this percentage is 77.6% (2020: 67.9%).
-The Trustees are confident that staffing levels are closely monitored to agreed Full Time Equivalents and staffing structures all approved by the Board of Trustees.
+A further KPI is staffing costs as a percentage of total recurring income.
+For 2021/22 this was 77.5% (2021: 77.6%) against set parameters of 75-80%.
+The Board of Trustees is confident that staffing levels are closely monitored to agreed Full Time Equivalent and staffing structures all approved by them.

-The Resources and Audit committee monitor premises costs to General Annual Grant (GAG) income, capitation spend for curriculum departments to GAG income, total income less grants and cash flow on a regular basis to ensure that the budget is set and managed appropriately.
-All of the above KPI's were within the parameters set by the Board of Trustees.
+The Resources and Audit committee also monitor premises costs to General Annual Grant (GAG) income, capitation spend for curriculum departments to GAG income, total income less grants and cash flow on a regular basis to ensure that the budget is set and managed appropriately.
+All of the above KPI's were within the parameters set by the Board.